stoffee/csp-k8s-hcp/README.md

 As is the industry custom for Terraform, a sample file is provided so you can rename <tt>sample.auto.tfvars</tt> to customize values to be used for your desired set of resources.

-Use of "feature flags" to optionally include Kubernetes add-ons needed for production-quality use:

-   * DNS
-   * Verification of endpoints
-   * Observability Extraction (Prometheus)
-   * Analytics (dashboarding) of metrics (Grafana)
-   * Scaling (Kubernetes Operator <a target="_blank" href="https://karpenter.sh/">Karpenter</a> or cluster-autocaler) to provision Kubernetes nodes of the right size for your workloads and remove them when no longer needed
-   * Troubleshooting
-   * etc.
-   <br /><br />

 <a name="DataFlowDiagram"></a>